-Call reluctance is something that almost every sales person can feel at some point.
-Sure it is no problem to pick the phone and call warm contacts or leads.
+Call reluctance is something that almost every salesperson can feel at some point.
+Sure it is no problem to pick up the phone and call warm contacts or leads.
 But when it is time to make the true cold calls where the prospect does not know who you are, there can often be an uneasy feeling.

-This feeling can be so extreme that it actually prevents call from getting made.
-We will provide some thoughts here for how to decrease call reluctance from happening for yourself or your sales teams.
+This feeling can be so extreme that it actually prevents a call from getting made.
+We will provide some thoughts here on how to decrease call reluctance from happening for yourself or your sales teams.

 Fear of Rejection